Radio and Telly

 Note that you will need the appropriate lead to connect from your hi-fi/radio to the input on your soundcard.
 Check out Maplin for leads and adapters.

-Internet With Broadband, it's easy to listen to radio stations from around the corner and around the world.
+Internet With broadband, it’s easy to listen to radio stations from around the corner and around the world.
 For more on this subject, see our Internet Radio page.

 Any questions about getting radio onto your PC?
 Just ask